Solve/Next

 Senior Facilitator · Integral Master Coach

-Romain Gravier spent more than twenty years inside Airbus as a coach, facilitator, and leadership trainer embedded in some of the organisation’s most complex innovation and culture transformation programmes—including FCAS and Smart Collab at Airbus Defence and Space.
-He has been surfacing and working with assumptions inside a large, complex engineering organisation from the inside for two decades, which means he understands the forces that make organisational change genuinely difficult rather than theoretically challenging.
-Romain is a certified Integral Master Coach (Integral Coaching Canada) and a Certified Wrong Thinker credentialled by Solve Next.
-He brings the facilitation rigour that turns a week in the field into a practice participants can run themselves when they return.
+Romain Gravier spent more than twenty years inside Airbus as a coach, facilitator, and leadership trainer embedded in some of the organization’s most complex transformation programs—including FCAS and Smart Collab at Airbus Defense and Space.
+He has surfaced and worked with assumptions inside a large, complex engineering organization from the inside for two decades, which means he understands the forces that make organizational change genuinely difficult rather than theoretically challenging.
+He is a certified Integral Master Coach (Integral Coaching Canada) and has trained in the Think Wrong discipline with Solve Next.
+He brings the facilitation rigor that turns a week in the field into a practice participants can run themselves when they return.

 Cornelia Wagner